I done did it!

 I'm in pretty good physical shape now too—something I aim to maintain to the best of my imperfect ability for the rest of my days in this dreary world where our mortal bodies are destined to atrophy, decline, and eventually die.

-So, with that rather detailed introduction, let's dive into the nitty-gritty of the race itself, which managed to produce such an eclectic range and electric array of stirring experiences and emotions—not only during those 15 hours of competition, but moving forward into the future as well.
+So, with that rather detailed introduction, let's dive into the nitty-gritty of the race itself, which managed to produce such an eclectic range and electric array of stirring experiences and emotions—not only during those 15 hours of competition, but in succeeding days as well.

 Dr. JJ Conquers the full IRONMAN (sort of)